rust-lang/rust/active/0000-collection-views.md

 If you look at the actual patch that does this, you'll see that Entry itself is exceptional simple to implement.
 Most of the logic is trivial.
 The biggest amount of work was just capturing the search state correctly, and even that was mostly a cut-and-paste job.

+With Views, we also open up the gate for... *adaptors*!
+You really want `insert_or_update`?
+We can provide that for you!
+Generically!
+However we believe such discussion is out-of-scope for this RFC.
+Adaptors can be tackled in a back-compat manner after this has landed, and we have a better sense of what we need or want.

 # Drawbacks